-Mononuclear cells (MNCs) are composed of lymphocytes (T cells, B cells, and NK cells), monocytes, dendritic cells, and stem/progenitor cells.
+Peripheral blood mononuclear cells (PBMCs) are composed of lymphocytes (T cells, B cells, and NK cells), monocytes, dendritic cells, and stem/progenitor cells.
 These cells are critical components of the immune system and play key roles in the humoral and cell-mediated immune responses.
 Mononuclear cells are commonly used in research and clinical applications in the areas of immunology, infectious disease, hematological malignancies, vaccine development, transplant therapy, and high-throughput screening.

 Cells were obtained using Institutional Review Board (IRB) approved consent forms and protocols.
-All reagents and devices used in the collection process are certified clinical grade.
+All reagents and devices used to collect and separate the cells are certified clinical grade.
 This item is for research use only.